 It's true.
-Though this is tennis at its highest level, in past years you’ve been able to pay as little as $35 (before fees) for an opening-night or early evening session ticket (2018 prices still to come), or $10 for Arthur Ashe Kids’ Day on August 25.
+Though this is tennis at its highest level, you can still get an evening-session ticket for as low as $38.
+If you have a family, you may want to consider paying $10 for Arthur Ashe Kids’ Day on August 25.
 You can also attend—for free—the qualifying tournament (August 21—24), in which ambitious players battle for a berth in the main tournament, and practice day, when the stars hone their game in preparation for their moment in the spotlight.
-Also free is Community Day, whose highlights include men’s and women’s doubles, wheelchair competiton and juniors matches.
+There's no charge for grounds admission on Doubles Day (August 26).
 Also check out the Fan Fest and free practices in the days leading up to the tournament.
-For details on all the highlights of what the US Open calls "Fan Week," stay tuned to usopen.org as the event draws closer.
+For details on all the highlights of what the US Open calls "Fan Week," visit usopen.org.

 4. It's not just tennis.

 Even if you’re not a superfan (or if you’re attending with someone who's not so into tennis), you can still be entertained by festivities at the Open.

 This year's Arthur Ashe Kids’ Day includes music from artists like Echosmith and Brynn Elliot.
 There will also be interactive and entertaining tennis-related activities, plus appearances by athletes including Serena Williams, Madison Keys and Rafael Nadal.

 Opening night (August 27) always brings a lot of star power.
 This year, that includes a musical performance from Kelly Clarkson.